euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### enable

-Initializes Workspace ONE Intelligence SDK.
+Initializes Omnissa Intelligence SDK.
 This method will use the app ID string value specified in the application’s info.plist file with the key ‘WS1IntelligenceAppID’

 **Declaration**